MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/data-collection.md

 [!INCLUDE [sqlserver](../../includes/applies-to-version/sqlserver.md)]

 This article describes the data that Azure Arc-enabled SQL Server transmits to Microsoft.
+Azure Arc-enabled SQL server collects usage data as described in this article and at [Monitor Azure Arc-enabled SQL Server](sql-monitoring.md).

-Azure Arc-enabled SQL Server, and any of the related Azure Arc-enabled services, don't store any customer data.
+Azure Arc-enabled SQL Server and any of the related Azure Arc-enabled services don't:

+- Collect any personally identifiable information (PII) or end-user identifiable information.
+- Store any customer data.

 ## Related products